 While this is still one of the slower options for MacBooks, the 2018 Air does have completely updated specs, which now include an 8th-gen Core i5 dual-core processor.
 We found it more than capable of handling day-to-day tasks, just don’t expect to be editing 4K video on it.
 It has the best battery life of all the MacBooks, and also comes with the lowest starting price of $1,099 — reduced from $1,199 by Apple in 2019.

-If you’re in the market for the latest MacBook Air from 2019, it’s on sale for $900, which is $200 less than Apple’s price.
+If you’re in the market for the latest MacBook Air from 2018, it’s on sale for $770, which is a full $319 less than Apple’s price.
 This deal gets you an Intel Core i5 processor, 8GB of RAM and a 128GB SSD.